Tristor/tristor.ro/content/post/setting-up-a-macbook-for-opsec-focused-developer-part1.md

 9. Under Users & Groups, click the lock, enter your password, and then disable the Guest User account.
 10. At this time, change your password to something strong.
 I recommend a good password combined with the output of a slot on a Yubikey configured with a randomized static string.
 This effectively provides two-factor authentication for system login and disk decryption (which we will enable momentarily)
 11. Under Security & Privacy -> FileVault, enable FileVault and follow the instructions, wait for it to complete before continuing.
+12. Under Security & Privacy -> Firewall, enable the Apple Firewall.
+Leave this enabled, we will install and configure Murus and Little Snitch later in this guide on top of this for stronger security.
-12. Under Network, turn on Wi-Fi if it was not already enabled.
+13. Under Network, turn on Wi-Fi if it was not already enabled.
 Connect to your preferred wireless network.
-13. Still under your Network preferences, click Advanced and check the boxes for requiring administrative authorization to:
+14. Still under your Network preferences, click Advanced and check the boxes for requiring administrative authorization to:
   - Create computer to computer (adhoc) networks
   - Change networks
   - Turn Wi-Fi on or off
-14. Under iCloud, sign-in to your iCloud account.
+15. Under iCloud, sign-in to your iCloud account.
 Enable the minimum subset of iCloud services you need.
 In my case I sync contacts, calendar, and use the iCloud keychain for relationship between my iPhone and Macbook.
 I also enable Find My Mac w/ Location Services to help recover the laptop if stolen.

 ## Web Browser Configuration (Firefox)